Hazardous Materials and Waste Disposal

 For information on these programs or for hazardous waste pick-up and disposal, contact the Environmental Health and Safety Office at 408-924-2152 or email David Griffith at email@example.com

-Hazardous materials are substances that exhibit one of four characteristics (corrosivity, ignitability, reactivity, toxicity) or specifically listed as hazardous material by the Federal EPA, California EPA, or the California Department of Toxic Substances Control (DTSC) which has established minimum requirements for the use, handling and storage of hazardous materials in all places of employment.
-Hazardous Materials from the University's operations, including laboratories, must be managed according to the procedures of the Hazardous Materials Management manual.
+Hazardous materials are substances that exhibit at least one of four characteristics (corrosivity, ignitability, reactivity, toxicity) or specifically listed as hazardous material by the Federal EPA, California EPA, or the California Department of Toxic Substances Control (DTSC) which have all established minimum requirements for the use, handling and storage of hazardous materials in all places of employment.
+Hazardous material from the university's operations, including laboratories, must be managed according to the procedures of the Hazardous Materials Management manual.

 For more information such as definitions, handling, and disposal options on common waste types found in SJSU laboratories and other chemical use areas, please see the Waste Disposal Guide for SJSU Laboratories [pdf].

-The University is under state and federal regulations to minimize the amount of hazardous waste generated by the campus.
+The university is under state and federal regulations to minimize the amount of hazardous waste generated by the campus.
 Laboratories are a common place where hazardous materials and waste are found.
 Understanding more about Laboratory Chemical Management for Waste Reduction will help in complying with these regulations.
-In addition, check these Laboratory Relocation Guidelines for assistance in preparing for movement or transportation of chemicals.

 SJSU is registered as a medical waste generator with the Santa Clara County Department of Environmental Health.
-Consistent with regulations, SJSU has developed a medical waste management plan and submitted it to the county in compliance with the requirements of the Medical Waste Management Act of 1990, as defined by Division 20, Chapter 6.1 of the California Health and Safety Code.
+Consistent with regulations, SJSU has a medical waste management plan in compliance with the Medical Waste Management Act of 1990, as defined by Division 20, Chapter 6.1 of the California Health and Safety Code.
 Medical waste may include animal carccases, cultures and stocks, human blood, blood products, tissues, cell lines and bodily fluids, recombinant DNA, infectious agents, and sharps.
 They are commonly packaged in red bags and sharps containers for transport and disposal.
-Contact the Environmental Compliance Specialist, David Griffith, for more information regarding what constitutes medical / bio-hazardous waste, or the Santa Clara County web-site on Medical Waste.
+Contact the Environmental Compliance Specialist at FD&O for more information regarding what constitutes medical / bio-hazardous waste, or the Santa Clara County website on Medical Waste.

 Chemical Labels - GHS/NFPA/HMIS

 SJSU is committed to the protection of human health and the environment.
-It is the goal of SJSU to reduce the volume and toxicity of the chemicals and products utilized around campus.
-To achieve these goals, users must determine if the use of a particular hazardous chemical or product can be avoided altogether.
+Campus users must determine if the use of a particular hazardous chemical or product can be avoided altogether.
 If not, can it be substitued with a less hazardous alternative?
 If not, can the process utilizing the chemical or product be alterred to reduce the volume and toxicity of the waste the process produces?
 Reducing volumes and toxicity likely results in reduced disposal costs and improves worker safety by reducing worker exposure risks.
 When hazardous chemical or products must be used, SJSU aims to reduce disposal quantities through alternative disposal methods, such as recycling.
 Examples of materials that are managed by recycling on campus include lead, mercury devices (thermometers, monometers, baromoeters), and silver-containing films.
 These items are diverted from disposal via recycling and will ultimately be reused in new products.

 Safety Data Sheet